 The General Society of Mechanics and Tradesmen of the City of New York: A History, written by Polly Guérin, engagingly details the 230 year-old history of the organization, and explores how The General Society’s significant past is interwoven with the development of New York City.
-Ms. Guérin will outline some of the memorable highlights of The General Society’s history during her PowerPoint presentation.

 Since 1785, when it was founded by 22 Artisans under the memorable banner of “By Hammer and Hand All Arts Do Stand,” prominent General Society members, such as Duncan Phyfe, Abram S. Hewitt, Peter Cooper and Andrew Carnegie have played a pivotal role in the City’s physical and cultural expansion.

 The book details how The General Society continues to be as relevant today as it was in 1785.
 Situated in a New York City Landmark building, The Society continues to improve the lives of New Yorkers, while fostering an innovative and inventive spirit through its educational and cultural programs.
 These include the tuition-free Mechanics Institute, The General Society Library, and its century old Lecture Series.